bschlenk/node-typescript-jest-boilerplate/README.md

 # node-typescript-jest-boilerplate

-Boilerplate for a node server written in typescript w/ jest testrunner.
+Boilerplate for a node server or library written in typescript, using jest as the test runner.

 ## Usage